UBC-CIC/Quantum-AI/docs/architectureDeepDive.md

 1. The user sends a request to the application hosted on AWS Amplify.
 2. Amplify integrates with the backend API Gateway.
-3. Instructors can upload topic materials to the application, which are stored in an S3 bucket using a pre-signed upload URL.
+3. Admins can upload topic materials to the application, which are stored in an S3 bucket using a pre-signed upload URL.
 4. Adding a new topic file to the S3 bucket triggers the data ingestion workflow.
 The Lambda function runs a Docker container with Amazon Elastic Container Registry (ECR).
 5. The Lambda function embeds the text from uploaded files into vectors using Amazon Bedrock.
 This project uses the Amazon Titan Text Embeddings V2 model to generate embeddings.
 6. The lambda function stores the vectors in the PostgreSQL database.